v6d-io/v6d/docs/notes/divein.rst

 Convinient data integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The extensive design on builder/resolver/driver allows convinient extention of existing vineyard objects to different programming languages.
+The extensive design on builder/resolver/driver allows convenient extension of existing vineyard objects to different programming languages.
 Moreover, with codegen tools in vineyard, makes it possible for users to transplant their data structures into vineyard with only a few annotations.